AniketRele/Autoencoders-Wild-Cat-Image-Classification-unsupervised/README.md

 I have created an Autoencoder model to classify the images of the Wild Cats.
 An autoencoder is a type of artificial neural network used to learn efficient data codings in an unsupervised manner.
 Here I have created a basic model of autoencoder without adding up any noise to classify the images using Convolutional layers.

-Using NearestNeighbor algorithm I have successfully retrieved similar images based on the eucledian distances of various wild cats as shown below:
+Using NearestNeighbor algorithm I have successfully retrieved similar images based on the eucledian distances of various wild cats.

+Classifying with the help of edge detection gave better results than normal classification and the results are given below :

 ## PART I: Using Raw Images